 The Extreme Ice Survey

-The Extreme Ice Survey (EIS) collects visual evidence of the impact of global warming on our planet, like time lapse photos of the contraction of the glaciers.
-Continue reading Glaciers in retreat: The Extreme Ice Survey
+The Extreme Ice Survey collects visual evidence of the impact of global warming on our planet, like time-lapse photos of the contraction of the glaciers.
+Outside of the Antarctic, 95% of the world’s glaciers are retreating.

 See the film “Chasing Ice”, produced in cooperation with National Geographic.
 It won an Emmy award as an outstanding nature program.